inet-framework/inet-showcases/_docs/general/diffserv/index.rst

 class into the 6-bit DSCP field of the IP header.
 The DSCP field will then determine the treatment of packets (resource priority and drop priority) at intermediate nodes.
 In theory, a network could have up to 64 (i.e. 26) different traffic classes using different DSCPs.
 In practice, however, most networks use the following commonly defined per-hop behaviors:

--  *Default PHB* which is typically best-effort traffic
+-  *Default PHB* typically maps to best-effort traffic.
--  *Expedited Forwarding (EF) PHB* is dedicated to low-loss, low-latency traffic
+-  *Expedited Forwarding (EF) PHB* is dedicated to low-loss, low-latency traffic.
--  *Assured Forwarding (AF) PHBs* give assurance of delivery under prescribed conditions; there are four classes and three drop probabilities, yielding twelve separate DSCP encodings from AF11 through AF43
+-  *Assured Forwarding (AF) PHBs* give assurance of delivery under prescribed conditions; there are four classes and three drop probabilities, yielding twelve separate DSCP encodings from AF11 through AF43.
 -  *Class Selector PHBs* provide backward compatibility with the IP Precedence field.